 Keeping this information handy will help you if you experience a problem with your claim.

-You’ll want to (and your insurance company expects you to) do as much as you can to prevent further damages.
+Your insurance company expects you to do as much as you can to prevent further damages to your home.
 These are considered emergency repairs and will not affect your coverage.

-If your house is flooding or if you’re suffering from storm damage, soak up as much of the water as possible, dry out waterlogged items, and board up broken windows.
+If your house is flooding, soak up as much of the water as possible, dry out waterlogged items, and board up broken windows.

 Keep receipts for the cost of these emergency repairs, and if you’ve had to relocate, keep receipts for any travel or lodging expenses.